 4.)
 Be unbiased

-It could be you, yes you or even your parents who are causing your partner anxiety issues, but if you are willing to help your partner to come out of this tricky situation that is affecting your relationship then you need to control your urge of giving it back and listen unbiased and with an open mind only to arrive at a solution.
+It could be, yes you or even your parents who are causing your partner anxiety issues, but if you are willing to help your partner to come out of this tricky situation that is affecting your relationship then you need to control your urge to give it back and listen unbiased and with an open mind only to arrive at a solution.

 5.)
 Be present

 OK, so you tried being, non-judgmental and unbiased but still, your partner is taking time to open up, it is normal.
 How to help your partner with anxiety?
-Be present and be there for them as sometimes, the person finds it difficult and takes time to respond to their changed behavior, questions like why this is happening, what is happening, bothers them a lot, so just be there with them.
+Be present and be there for them as sometimes, the person finds it difficult and takes time to respond to their changed behaviour, questions like why this is happening, and what is happening, bother them a lot, so just be there with them.

 6.)
 Talk daily

-No matter how much time your partner wants to gather their thoughts and assemble together, you make sure that you try to strike a conversation daily, little things could do a miracle, and talking daily, helping them daily to own their feelings and then working on it will surely help them in the long run, you have nothing to lose, in a way it will only strengthen your bond if you really want to help your partner to overcome any mental illness.
+No matter how much time your partner wants to gather their thoughts and assemble together, make sure that you try to strike up a conversation daily, little things could do a miracle, and talking daily, helps them to own their feelings and then work on it will surely help them in the long run, you have nothing to lose, in a way, it will only strengthen your bond if you really want to help your partner to overcome any mental illness.

 7.)
 Seek professional help

-Before I stop, I would like to stay that in many cases a person dies right in front of us, they give us signs, they speak in broken words, want us to read between their silence and sentences but we are layered with ego, selfishness, ignorance, and arrogance that we prefer to overlook everything even at the cost of losing that person.
+Before I stop, I would like to say that in many cases a person dies right in front of us, they give us signs, speak in broken words, and want us to read between their silence and sentences but we are layered with ego, selfishness, ignorance, and arrogance that we prefer to overlook everything even at the cost of losing that person.

 It is the biggest loss for any husband/wife/boyfriend/girlfriend to let their partner sink into that deep alley of darkness from which they might never return.
 Love can thaw mountains but we humans are programmed in such a way that we lose a little bit of humanity every day and stop being around our people.

 How to help your partner with anxiety?
-Small gestures like buying flowers, taking your partner to their favorite places, making them feel loved can help but we give up too soon, as we lack patience.
-We do things expecting immediate results and then complain that no matter how much we take efforts things don’t work, trust me no kind gesture goes down in the drain.
-Things do work but in its own due course, somethings take time to heal and rejuvenate.
+Small gestures like buying flowers, taking your partner to their favourite places, and making them feel loved can help but we give up too soon, as we lack patience.
+We do things expecting immediate results and then complain that no matter how much we make an effort things don’t work, trust me no kind gesture goes down the drain.
+Things do work but in its own due course, some things take time to heal and rejuvenate.
 BE there and keep going.

 Love and Light!